eqasim-org/ile-de-france/docs/population.md

 conda env create -f environment.yml
 ```

 This will create a new Anaconda environment with the name `ile-de-france`.
-(In
-case you don't want to use Anaconda, we also provide a `requirements.txt` to
-install all dependencies in a `virtualenv` using `pip install -r requirements.txt`).

 To activate the environment, run: